skyzzkl/zen-debug/README.md

 ## **Licença**

-Licenciado sob a licença MIT.
+Licenciado sob a licença CC-BY-ND-4.0.